 Want to jumpstart your progress?
 Work with a trusted, experienced contractor at least the first few times.
 They can help you sell the work, scope the work, create a PM process, and set the stage to do things in-house in the future.

-Here are a few tips to make this go smoothly:
+Here are a few tips to make adding new services go more smoothly:

 - Be honest about your intentions.
 Don’t promise that you plan to hire them forever, as you write down everything they do.
 Professionals recognize that you need the type of relationship that works for you.